Frequently Asked Questions

 What platforms and Java versions can Alluxio run on?

-Alluxio requires JVM 1.8 to run on various distributions of Linux / MacOS.
+Alluxio requires JDK 1.8 to run on various distributions of Linux / MacOS.

 What license is Alluxio under?

 Alluxio is open sourced under the Apache 2.0 license.